 Before you start designing your images, we recommend watching the two videos below, which offer design recommendations to ensure that your printed components will look their best!

 **Please note that there can be up to 1/8" of variance on any printed product, due to printer drift and/or cutting/registration error.
+Backs of printed components are going to be more prone to drift than the fronts.
 While these variances are minimal, they may be an issue for some customers.
 You should bleed your background color/pattern all the way to the edges of the images.
 We strongly recommend that you DO NOT design any game components with thin borders around the edges.
 This will only magnify the effects of drift and variances in registration!!**

 Here are examples of images that have full bleed beyond the red cut line and where all the important information is within the blue dotted safe zone.
 If drift of 1/8" were to occur then it will not be as noticeable compared to a card that has uniform borders.
 Borders often exaggerate the drift that can occur.